-No. 2 Indicate whether the following statements are TRUE or FALSE, adding a few lines to justify your answer in each case:
+- Indicate whether the following statements are TRUE or FALSE, few lines to justify your answer in each case:

-- A barrel of crude oil yields a fixed number of gallons of gasoline.
-Therefore, the price per gallon of gasoline divided by the price per barrel of crude oil is independent of crude oil production. - (ii) If there is no money illusion, once you know all the price elasticities of demand for a commodity, you can calculate its income elasticity. - (iii) If two agents for an Edgeworth box diagram have homothetic preferences then the contract curve is a straight line joining the two origins.
+A barrel of crude oil yields a five digasoline.
+Therefore (i) by the price per barrel of crude oil is independent of crude oil production. - If there is no money illusion, once you know all the price (ii) elasticities of demand for a commodity, you can calculate its income elasticit - If two agents for an Edgeworth box diagram have (iii) homothetic preferences then the contract curve is a straight line joining the two origins.

-No. 3 Consider a duopoly situation where the inverse market demand function is P(Q) = 10- Q (where $Q = q_1 + q_2$).
-The cost function of firm 1 is $(1+2q_1)$ and that of firm 2 is $(1+4q_2)$.
+Consider a duopoly situation where the inverse market demand function is P(Q) = 10- Q (where $Q = q_1 + q_2$).
+The cost function of firm is $(1+2q_1)$ and that of firm 2 is $(1+4q_2)$.
 The firms do not incur any fixed cost if they produce nothing.
 Calculate the Cournot equilibrium output and profit of the two firms.
 If, ceteris paribus, the fixed cost of firm 2 is Rs.
 2 (instead of Re.
 1), what happens to the Cournot equilibrium?